nsikanikpoh/groupAnagrams/README.md

 vector<vector<string>> group;
 ```
 We want to get each values in the lookup table, this forms our grouped anagrams. we make use of std::move for memory efficiency.
-if you are not familiar with move semantics please read on this links https://en.cppreference.com/w/cpp/algorithm/move and https://stackoverflow.com/questions/3413470/what-is-stdmove-and-when-should-it-be-used
+if you are not familiar with move semantics [please learn more here](https://en.cppreference.com/w/cpp/algorithm/move)  and [this stackoverflow](https://stackoverflow.com/questions/3413470/what-is-stdmove-and-when-should-it-be-used)
 ```
  for(auto &wrd:lookup)
     	group.push_back(move(wrd.second));//note use of move semeantics for memory efficiency